-- (1) Case Caption & Case Number - (2) Judgment Entry filed stamped date - (3) Sheriff's Deed Property Description Approval Form (legal description attached) - (4) Whether property is to be appraised, reappraised or no appraisal or minimum bid set by attorney - (5) Bankruptcy if stay has been granted due to a bankruptcy and federal court has lifted the bankruptcy, proof of this must be submitted with the Order of Sale - (6) On Alias Orders of sale the previous order of sale must have been previously returned by the Sheriff's Office before the new Orders of Sale can be issued
+- (1) Case Caption & Case Number. - (2) Judgment Entry filed stamped date. - (3) Sheriff's Deed Property Description Approval Form (legal description attached). - (4) Whether property is to be appraised, reappraised or no appraisal or minimum bid set by attorney. - (5) Bankruptcy if stay has been granted due to a bankruptcy and federal court has lifted the bankruptcy, proof of this must be submitted with the Order of Sale. - (6) On Alias Orders of sale the previous order of sale must have been previously returned by the Sheriff's office before the new Orders of Sale can be issued.

-Preacipe for an Order of Sale along with a security deposit in the amount as set forth in rule 10.09 or current sheriff's auction site license fee shall be submitted by counsel to the Lucas County Clerk of Courts within 45 days after the signing of the Final Judgment Entry by the judge.
-When a preacipe for an alias order of sale is filed, the security deposit in the amount as set forth in rule 10.09 or current sheriff's auction site license fee shall be submitted if the previous order of sale was before the start date of the Public Sheriff Sale Web Site.
-The current sheriff's online auction site fee paid to the Lucas County Clerk of Courts will be paid out by invoice to the current sheriff's auction vendor.
-This will ensure payment to all parties incurring costs, regardless of the outcome of the sheriff's sale.
+Praecipe for an Order of Sale along with a security deposit in the amount as set forth in Appendix A or current Sheriff's auction site license fee shall be submitted by counsel to the Lucas County Clerk of Courts within forty-five days after the signing of the Final Judgment Entry by the Judge.

+When a Praecipe for an Alias Order of Sale is filed, the security deposit in the amount as set forth in Appendix A or current Sheriff's auction site license fee shall be submitted if the previous order of sale was before the start date of the Public Sheriff Sale Web Site.

+The current Sheriff's online auction site fee paid to the Lucas County Clerk of Courts will be paid out by invoice to the current Sheriff's auction vendor.
+This will ensure payment to all parties incurring costs, regardless of the outcome of the Sheriff's sale.

-(5) MOTIONS TO WITHDRAW PROPERTY FROM SHERIFF'S SALE
+(G5) MOTIONS TO WITHDRAW PROPERTY FROM SHERIFF'S SALE

 Motions and proposed orders to withdraw property from Sheriff's sale shall conform to a standardized form.
-The form shall be approved and adopted by the Court and shall be available in the Clerk of Courts' office.
-A party filing such a motion shall do so by filing the court approved motion form which will include the reason for the withdrawal.
+The form shall be approved and adopted by the court and shall be available in the Clerk of Courts' office.
+A party filing such a motion shall do so by filing the Court approved motion form which will include the reason for the withdrawal.

-8.03 CERTIFICATE OF QUALIFICATION FOR EMPLOYMENT
+5.03 CERTIFICATE OF QUALIFICATION FOR EMPLOYMENT

-Pursuant to Ohio Revised Code Section 2953.25, any individual seeking a Certificate of Qualification for Employment from the Lucas County Common Pleas Court, General Division, must file the petition electronically through the process provided by the Ohio Department of Rehabilitation and Corrections (ODRC).
-Once accepted by the ODRC, and forwarded to the Lucas County Clerk of Courts, the individual must pay a fee to the clerk in the amount of \$50.00 prior to the Court processing the petition, unless waived by the assigned judge.
+Pursuant to R.C.
+2953.25, any individual seeking a Certificate of Qualification for Employment from the Lucas County Common Pleas Court, General Division, must file the petition electronically through the process provided by the Ohio Department of Rehabilitation and Corrections (ODRC).
+Once accepted by the ODRC, and forwarded to the Lucas County Clerk of Courts, the individual must pay a fee to the Clerk in the amount of \$50.00 prior to the Court processing the petition, unless waived by the assigned Judge.
 The petition must comply with all other filing requirements of the Court.

-8.04 SPECIALIZED CRIMINAL DOCKETS
+5.04 SPECIALIZED CRIMINAL DOCKETS